 You may elect to specify either alternative fixed locations, or criteria for selecting repeat sampling sites on a situational basis in a standard operating procedure (SOP) included with the sample siting plan.
 We may review, revise, and approve any SOP proposed.
 You must specify and sample three repeat locations, regardless of how many routine samples are taken.
 You may specify more than three locations if we approve it.
 If a groundwater system serves a total of 1,000 people or less, an entry point sample can be used as the third repeat location.
-A TSM sample can double as the third repeat sample if the groundwater system only operates one well.
+A TSM sample can double as the third repeat some well.